History of the Welsh language: Early Modern Welsh (1500–1588)

 Modern Welsh can be divided into two periods.
 The first, Early Modern Welsh, ran from the early 15th century to roughly the end of the 16th century.

 In the Early Modern Welsh Period use of the Welsh language began to be restricted, such as with the passing of Henry VIII's 1536 Act of Union.
 Through this Act Wales was governed solely under English law.
 Only 150 words of this Act were concerned with the use of the Welsh language.
 Section 20 of the Act banned the use of the language in court proceedings and those who solely spoke Welsh and did not speak English could not hold government office.
 Wales was to be represented by 26 members of parliament who spoke English.
-Outside certain areas in Wales such as South Pembrokeshire, the majority of those living in Wales did not speak English, meaning that interpreters were regularly needed in order to conduct hearings.
+Outside certain areas in Wales such as South Pembrokeshire, the vast majority of those living in Wales did not speak English, meaning that interpreters were regularly needed in order to conduct hearings.
 Before passing the Act many gentry and government officials already spoke English; however, the Act codified the class ruling of the English language, with numbers who were fluent in English rising significantly after its passing.
 The Act's primary function was to create uniform control over the now united England and Wales; however, it laid a foundation for the superiority of classes through the use of language.
 Welsh was now seen as a language spoken by the lower working classes, with those from higher classes seen superior and given roles in government for choosing to speak English over Welsh.
 This part of the Act was not repealed until 1993 under the Welsh Language Act.